jsguides

 Form Integration

 A <form method="dialog"> inside the dialog auto-closes the dialog on submit and sets returnValue to the button’s value.
-No JavaScript needed for the happy path:
+No JavaScript is needed for the happy path because the browser handles the close-and-return sequence natively.
+You can wire up the rest of your UI by reading returnValue or letting a server-side handler process the data:

 <dialog id="subscribe-dialog">